Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some reports say that this convoy had intentionally been used as decoy to get the attention away from the Operation Torch convoys, but investigations have shown that this was not planned.

 "Våre gamle skip" gives Oct.
-27-1942 as the date for the torpedoing, adding she was repaired at Tyne in 1943.
-This, to some extent, is correct; she was repaired at Lisbon, but also at Tyne - please see the entry for March 16/17-1943 in the Voyage Record.
+27-1942 as the date for the attack on Alaska, adding she was repaired at Tyne in 1943.
+This, to some extent, is correct; she was repaired at Lisbon, but also at Tyne - please see the entry for March 16/17-1943 in the Voyage Record, as well as Page 3.

 Some Ships lost from Convoy SL 125:

 Baron Vernon - no casualties, Brittany - 14 died, Bullmouth - 50 died, Corinaldo - 8 died, Hopecastle - 5 died, Nagpore - 19 died, Pacific Star - no casualties, Silverwillow - 5 died, Stentor - 44 died, Tasmania - 2 died, and Anglo Maersk, all British, though the latter was originally Danish - sailing under the British flag.
-See also the first external link provided at the end of this page.
+See also the first external link below.

 Summary of Captain's Report - Anglo Maersk: